Sheikhizadeh/pantools/Readme.md

 List of commands and examples for the provided sample data :

 1. build:
-   To build a pan-genome out of a set of genomes.
+   To build a pan-genome out of a set of genomes or a pan-proteome out of a set of proteins.

-   java  -jar  PATH_TO_THE_JAR_FILE/pantools.jar  build  PATH_TO_THE_PANGENOME_DATABASE  PATH_TO_THE_GENOMES_PATH_FILE K_VALUE
+   java  -jar  PATH_TO_THE_JAR_FILE/pantools.jar  build  pangenome [or panproteome] PATH_TO_THE_DATABASE  PATH_TO_THE_GENOMES_PATH_FILE [or PATH_TO_THE_PROTEOMES_PATH_FILE]

-   PATH_TO_THE_GENOMES_PATH_FILE : a text file containing paths to FASTA files (genomes); each in a seperated line.
+   PATH_TO_THE_GENOMES_PATH_FILE : a text file containing paths to FASTA files of genomes; each in a seperated line.
+   PATH_TO_THE_PROTEOMES_PATH_FILE : a text file containing paths to FASTA files of proteomes; each in a seperated line.
    PATH_TO_THE_PANGENOME_DATABASE : path where the resulting pangenome is stored.
-   K_VALUE :   size of K for construction of the de Bruijn graph which should be 6 <= K <= 255.

    Example:

-   java  -Xmx4g  -jar  /home/sheik005/pantools/dist/pantools.jar build  /home/sheik005/two_hiv_pangenome_database  /home/sheik005/pantools/example/sample_genomes_path.txt 15
+   java  -Xmx4g  -jar  /home/sheik005/pantools/dist/pantools.jar build  pangenome /home/sheik005/two_hiv_pangenome_database  /home/sheik005/pantools/example/sample_genomes_path.txt

 2. add:
    To add new genomes and annotations to an available pan-genome.